 Note: The ITU Radio Regulations define “safety service” as any “radiocommunication service used… for the safeguarding of human life and property” and ICAO Annex 10 refines that definition to a “service reserved for communications relating to safety and regularity of flights”, specifically ATS and AOC “safety communications” as defined in ICAO Doc 9718.

 New network infrastructure for safety services based on the modern Internet Protocol Suite (IPS) will meet this need.
 Accordingly, it is proposed that a new AEEC subcommittee prepare a detailed technical definition of IPS for aeronautical safety services in a new ARINC Standard.
 This subcommittee will base the specification on the ICAO Doc 9896 IPS definition and on prevalent commercial IP network technology (e.g., IETF RFC 2460 for IPv6) with the modifications necessary to support aeronautical safety services.
 It is anticipated that IPS will use multiple line-of-sight and beyond-line-of-sight subnetworks that operate in ‘protected’ spectrum allocated by ITU and ICAO for safety services, including Inmarsat SwiftBroadband, Iridium Certus, AeroMACS, future Satcom and LDACS systems, and VDL Mode 2.
-It is expected that IPS will support ACARS ATS (e.g., FANS) and AOC (e.g., ARINC 702A flight plans) as well as
+It is expected that IPS will support ACARS ATS (e.g., FANS) and AOC (e.g., ARINC 702A flight plans) as well as B2 and future applications.
+This activity represents a planned continuation of IPS Subcommittee work.

+The IPS Subcommittee is preparing documents in two steps.
+Step 1 was a roadmap activity, which defines the perimeter which needs to be standardized for IPS (air-to-ground and end-to-end) as well as the timeframes within respective standardization development organizations (SDOs) such as ICAO, RTCA, EUROCAE and AEEC.
+The output of Step 1 is ARINC Project Paper 658 (to be completed in October 2017).

+Step 2 will be an ARINC Standard containing the specification of IPS functions, implementation options, and constraints as well as higher level details regarding the accommodation of different applications.

+The IPS subcommittee will also maintain specific sections of ARINC 658 (e.g., identifying gaps and which SDOs are working which areas) and provide coordination across IPS standardization activities as appropriate.

 Planned usage of the envisioned specification